ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Introduction

 \section{Introduction}

 As autonomous robots become increasingly integrated into human-centered environments, ensuring safe, efficient, and socially compliant navigation is a critical challenge \cite{francis2023principles}.
-Robots are deployed in various real-world applications, including service robotics, delivery, hospital logistics, office maintenance, elderly care, and urban mobility, where they operate along with pedestrians and navigate through complex, dynamic spaces \cite{holland2021service, chen2021adoption, nagatani2021innovative, bardaro2022robots}.
-Unlike structured industrial settings, these dynamic environments are inherently unpredictable, which require robots to interpret social cues, anticipate human movement, and react appropriately in real time.
-However, traditional navigation methods primarily focus on collision avoidance and geometric path planning \cite{daza2021approach}, often treating humans as static or moving obstacles rather than as interactive agents with social expectations \cite{singh2022understanding}.
-This limitation leads to unnatural and sometimes disruptive robot behaviors, such as cutting through groups of people, blocking pathways, or failing to yield in shared spaces \cite{mavrogiannis2023core}.
+Robots are deployed in a wide range of real-world applications, including service robotics, delivery, hospital logistics, office maintenance, elderly care, and urban mobility, where they must operate alongside pedestrians and navigate complex, dynamic environments \cite{holland2021service, chen2021adoption, nagatani2021innovative, bardaro2022robots}.
+Unlike structured industrial settings, these environments are inherently unpredictable and require robots to interpret social cues, anticipate human movement, and react appropriately in real time.

+However, traditional navigation methods primarily focus on collision avoidance and geometric path planning \cite{daza2021approach}, often treating humans as static or moving obstacles rather than interactive agents with social expectations \cite{singh2022understanding}.
+This limitation can lead to unnatural and sometimes disruptive robot behaviors, such as cutting through groups of people, blocking pathways, or failing to yield in shared spaces \cite{mavrogiannis2023core}.

-To address this challenge, researchers have explored socially aware navigation, where robots must understand and respond to human behaviors and shared environmental cues \cite{gao2022evaluation}.
-Prior approaches have relied on hand-crafted social rules \cite{singamaneni2024survey}, imitation learning from human demonstrations \cite{qin2021deep}, or reinforcement learning-based policies \cite{samsani2021socially}.
-While these methods have shown progress, they often require large-scale training data and struggle to generalize to unseen scenarios.
-Moreover, they lack high-level reasoning capabilities, making it difficult for robots to infer context-appropriate actions in real-world settings.
+To address these challenges, researchers have explored socially aware navigation, where robots must understand and respond to human behaviors and environmental context \cite{gao2022evaluation}.
+Prior approaches rely on hand-crafted social rules \cite{singamaneni2024survey}, imitation learning from human demonstrations \cite{qin2021deep}, or reinforcement learning-based policies \cite{samsani2021socially}.
+While these methods have demonstrated promising results, they often require large-scale training data and struggle to generalize to unseen environments.
+Moreover, many approaches lack high-level semantic reasoning, limiting a robot’s ability to infer context-appropriate behaviors in complex social settings.